circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 #### Using Development Versions

-While all production orbs must be published securely by organization administrators, development orbs allow your team much broader latitude.
+While all production orbs must be published securely by organization administrators, development orbs provide non-administrator members of the team with a way to publish orbs.
+Unlike production orbs, `dev` orbs are also mutable, so they are ideal for rapid iteration of an idea.

 A development version must be referenced by its complete, fully-qualified name, such as: ```mynamespace/myorb@dev:mybranch.```; whereas production orbs allow wildcard semantic version references.
 Note that there are no shorthand conveniences for development versions.